From Economic & Social Research Council

 The sample was of 35 people (26 women, nine men).
 Aged 75 or over, they lived alone in the community, represented a range of incomes and educational backgrounds, faced broadly the same health and social care environment, and had, within the last three months, developed a physical disability which meant they could no longer go out of the house without help.
 They were followed closely over six months.
 The people in the sample lived in a partly urban, partly rural area in south east England.

 For further information, contact John Baldock, University of Kent at Canterbury, email: email@example.com, tel: 44-122-782-7574 or Jan Hadlow 44-122-782-7526, email: J.A.
 Hadlow@ukc.ac.uk Or Lesley Lilley, External Relations Division on telephone 44-179-341-3119.

 NOTES FOR EDITORS

-2. The ESRC is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
-It provides independent, high-quality, relevant research to business, the public sector and Government.
-The ESRC invests more than £76 million every year in social science and at any time is supporting some 2,000 researchers in academic institutions and research policy institutes.
-It also funds postgraduate training within the social sciences to nurture the researchers of tomorrow.
-More at http://www.esrc.ac.uk.
+1. The ESRC is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
+It has a track record of providing high-quality, relevant research to business, the public sector and Government.
+The ESRC invests more than £53 million every year in social science research.
+At any time, its range of funding schemes may be supporting 2,000 researchers within academic institutions and research policy institutes.
+It also funds postgraduate training within the social sciences, thereby nurturing the researchers of tomorrow.
+The ESRC website address is http://www.esrc.ac.uk.